flanksource/karina/docs/user-guide/ingress.md

   - example.com
   - www.example.com
   issuerRef:
-    name: ingress-issuer  # <------ ingress-issuer is created by default, but you can specify any CertManager issuer available on the cluster
+    # ingress-issuer is created by default, but you can specify any CertManager issuer available on the cluster
+    name: ingress-issuer
     kind: ClusterIssuer
 ```